BenZed/after-effects/README.md

 This would be how you set defaults.

-### errorHandling
+### handleErrors
-With errorHandling enabled, errors thrown in After Effects will be suppressed and returned in the promise result:
+With handleErrors enabled, errors thrown in After Effects will be suppressed and returned in the promise result:

-    ae.options.errorHandling = true;
+    ae.options.handleErrors = true;

     ae.execute(() => throw new Error("FooBar got FooBarred all the way to FooBar."))
     .then(result => console.log(result)) // empty
     .catch(err => console.log(err)); // contains error

-With errorHandling disabled, After Effects will create a popup and prevent further code execution until it is dealt with.
+With handleErrors disabled, After Effects will create a popup and prevent further code execution until it is dealt with.

 ### minify
 If true, the code will be minified before being sent to After Effects.
 This is disabled by default, which is different from previous versions of this package.
 I feel there's little point in spending the extra time to minify code that isn't going over a network.
 Still, you can set minify to true if you're into that sort of thing.